What that actually means in practice

 - Day-to-day delivery and specialist execution

-This is why a senior fractional CMO often creates value before changing a single ad, website page, or email sequence.
-The first job is to make the system legible.
+This is why a good fractional CMO often creates value before changing a single ad, website page, or email sequence.
+The first job is to make the function legible.

 Where teams get this wrong

 The common mistake is hiring a fractional CMO and then treating them like a senior campaign manager.
-That creates frustration on both sides: the company wants executive impact, but keeps assigning channel tasks; the marketer sees strategic gaps, but gets pulled into production work that another specialist should own.
+That frustrates both sides: the company wants executive impact but keeps handing over channel tasks, and the marketer sees strategic gaps but gets pulled into production work a specialist should own.

 -

-Wrong expectation: The fractional CMO will personally run all campaigns.
-A fractional CMO may direct the campaign system, approve the strategy, and inspect performance, but they should not be the person building every email, ad set, webinar deck, or landing page.
+Wrong expectation: the fractional CMO will personally run all campaigns.
+They may direct the campaign system, approve the strategy, and inspect performance, but they should not be the person building every email, ad set, webinar deck, or landing page.

 -